King David's Spaceship: Plot summary

 A planet called "Prince Samual's World" had been bombed heavily during the Secession Wars and had spent about 400 years in isolation.
-As a result, much of the technological knowledge of the First Empire was lost on the planet; when Second Empire ships found the planet, its technological level was somewhere around that of 19th century Europe.
+As a result, much of the technological knowledge of the First Empire was lost on the planet; when Second Empire spaceships found the planet, its technological level was somewhere around that of 19th century Europe.

 For years, Colonel Nathan "Iron" MacKinnie had been famous on the planet for his masterful defense of the city-state republic of Orleans against the expansionist kingdom of Haven (ruled by King David).
 After allying with the Second Empire, Haven embarked on a new unification campaign, and MacKinnie set up a decisive battle that, had Orleans won, would have broken Haven.

 However, unknown to MacKinnie, the new Haven campaign was a lure to get Orleans' forces into the field, so that the Second Empire's more advanced weaponry (including spaceships) could destroy them.
 These weapons quickly killed most of Orleans' troops, as well as MacKinnie's fiancée.
-After the loss of its army, Orleans was forced to surrender, and MacKinnie was then pensioned off by the Haven authorities.
+After the loss of its army, Orleans was forced to surrender, and MacKinnie and other Orleans military leaders were then pensioned off by Haven authorities.

-Months later, drinking in a Haven tavern with his former top sergeant, Hal Stark, MacKinnie overheard a drunken Imperial officer boast of having been on Makassar, a nearby primitive planet that had a store of First Empire knowledge in a surviving building that locals treated as a temple.
+Months later, drinking in a Haven tavern with his former top sergeant, Hal Stark, MacKinnie overheard a drunken young Imperial officer boast of having been on Makassar, a primitive planet 12 light years away that had a store of First Empire knowledge in a surviving building that locals treated as a temple.
 Leaving the tavern, MacKinnie and Stark were arrested by the Haven secret police and taken to see their leader, Citizen Malcolm Dougal (who was secretly a key advisor to King David, although without official government portfolio).
 Dougal had learned through his spy network (and told MacKinnie) that under Imperial law, planets without crewed space travel at the time of assimilation into the Second Empire became colonies, governed by outworlders and at the mercy of the Imperial Traders Association; but planets with crewed space travel, even primitive space travel, became self-governing.
-Dougal thus offered MacKinnie an opportunity to go to Makassar disguised as a merchant/trader, to locate and return with information from the library to help Haven build a spaceship.
+Dougal thus offered MacKinnie an opportunity to go to Makassar disguised as a merchant/trader, to locate and return with scientific information from the library to help Haven build a spaceship.
 Dougal also told MacKinnie that every non-Imperial in the tavern who may have heard the Imperial officer's remarks had been killed, except for MacKinnie and Stark.
 To save both Stark's life and his own, MacKinnie accepted.